MASS CENTRAL RAIL TRAIL; NORWOTTUCK WEST

 Note; To access the Mass Central Rail Trail; Norwottuck East, follow this path down to North St and travel right underneath the bridge and railroad tracks.
 Although you may think North St ends at the intersection, it actually bears left and so do you.
 When you come to Woodmont Rd, take a left and this will bring you to the paved Mass Central Rail Trail; Norwottuck East after 0.4 miles.

 Continuing south alongside the active RR tracks you cross a bridge over Main/Bridge Street (Route 9) alongside the B & M Line trestle bridge.
 This section is referred to as the William Nagle SR. Walkway.
-The trail then passes by the old Union Station, now "Spaghetti Freddy's" at a 1/2 mile.
+The trail then passes by the old Union Station after 0.5 miles.
+An Amtrak Station is also located here.
 You come to Pleasant St (Route 5) where a cross-walk takes you over to the trail as it turns westward.
 Map boards are located all along the route.

 Note; You can detour right out to Main St and downtown Northampton.
 Lots of shops and places to eat.